catspeed-cc/tokenserver-debian/README.md

 - Stats monitor (not started yet)
 - Token generation (completed)
-- Token server / API (completed)
+- Token server / API (in process, forgot retry loop)
-- Catspeed integration (in process)
+- Catspeed integration (paused)

 #### Token server will be compatible with other forks, as long as you know how to program in the request and extraction of tokens from the response.